matthewp/views-the-hard-way/readme.md

 After all, all code is imperative in the end.
 Abstractions are just conventions in hiding.
 A __pattern__, which is all *Writing JavaScript Views the Hard Way* is, are conventions in plain site.

-With that being said, here are the sections of `init`:
+With that being said, here are the sections of `init`.

 #### DOM variables